 How digital solutions help

 - By adopting automation, manufacturers can lessen their dependence on manual labor, leading to better cost management.
 Digital tools can perform routine tasks, freeing up human workers for more complex jobs.
 This shift helps reduce labor costs, improves efficiency, and minimize the risk of errors.
+Artificial intelligence is also playing an increasingly important role in process automation.
+We explore practical examples of how it can be used in our article “Top 7 ideas to use AI in eCommerce”.

 - Traditional maintenance schedules often lead to unnecessary downtime or unexpected breakdowns, both of which are costly.
 Digital tools that offer predictive maintenance use data analytics to predict when machines need servicing, reducing downtime and repair costs.